Men and Counselling

 Kind of Strength

 Many men are already strong in ways that have kept them alive, employed, high-functioning, and showing up for others.
-Counselling doesn’t take that strength away, but helps examine the cost of carrying everything alone.
+Counselling doesn't take that strength away.
+It helps examine the cost of carrying everything alone.

 Often, the work involves: